To Invest in Brazil means Relying on Stable Growth and Sustainability, as well as Low Maintenance and Follow up Costs

 Multilateralism, Open markets and attractiveness for foreign private and corporative investors:

-Update: Having taken effect on the 29 of june 2019, during the G20 Summit, the newly established Free Trade Agreement between the European Union and the Mercosur can be considered a milestone without precedent on the road to economic prosperity for Brazil.
+Having taken effect on the 29 of june 2019, during the G20 Summit, the newly established Free Trade Agreement between the European Union and the Mercosur can be considered a milestone without precedent on the road to economic prosperity for Brazil.
 The subsequent lowering of import barriers and tarifs will result in a strengthening of both economies, by increasing exports and imports, facilitating the transfer of ideas and technologies, and tying Brazil closer to Europe.
 It also implies a political partnership and has thus an encompassing nature.
-It will increase economic stability in the region, thus increasing investor confidence.
+It will increase economic stability in the region, thus reinforcing investor confidence.

 A general overview about nature and extense of the reached agreement: